Darth Bane: Jedi vs. Sith (2001) and Path of Destruction; Drew Karpyshyn (2006)

 Bane sends a staged message to Kaan asking to join the Brotherhood; Githany volunteers to kill Bane.
 Unknown to Githany, Bane had also sent the thought bomb, supposedly as a token of goodwill.
 Githany finds Bane, and pretends to accept his offer to join the Brotherhood.
 Githany slipped him poison in a kiss, and he is rendered violently ill.
 Barely alive, Bane eventually finds a healer named Caleb and extorts his help by threatening his daughter.
 Caleb cures Bane of the poison and nurses him back to health.

 Bane returns to Ruusan, where Kaan agrees to follow his lead in battle.
 During meditation, Bane uses his own body and power as a focusing agent to unleash a wave of destruction upon the forests of Ruusan, where the Jedi's Army of Light is hiding.
-When the other Sith Lords mutiny, Bane orders the commander of the space forces to engage the Jedi fleet.
-Realizing he is facing defeat, Kaan retreats to some caves with the other Sith Lords.
+When the other Sith Lords mutiny, an enraged Bane moves to destroy the Brotherhood.
+He first orders the commander of the space forces to engage the Jedi fleet, leading to the Jedi gaining the upper-hand, and the Sith are forced to retreat.
+Realizing he is facing defeat, Kaan has a conversation with Bane, where Bane manipulates him to destroy the Jedi with "a thought bomb.
+However, he deceives Kaan by leaving out the fact that a thought bomb would engulf every force user within the radius upon use, leading to Kaan believing that the Brotherhood would survive the effects.
+Kaan then retreats to some caves with the other Sith Lords.
 When the thought bomb detonates, it destroys the Jedi and Sith armies, including Kaan, Githany, and the leader of the Jedi Army of Light, Jedi Master Hoth.

 In both Jedi vs. Sith and the end of Path of Destruction, Bane meets a Force-sensitive young girl named Rain, who had been brought to Ruusan by the Jedi.
 Rain had been travelling with her friend Laa, a native of Ruusan, called a "Bouncer", and had saved Laa from being warped by the Sith destruction to Ruusan.
 Laa is shot dead by two Jedi troops, because every other Bouncer they had encountered after the destruction caused by Bane and the other Sith had been driven mad.
 As Bane watches, Rain unintentionally draws on the dark side out of anger and kills the two Jedi soldiers.
 Bane realizes Rain's potential, and accepts her as his apprentice, Darth Zannah.